Help desk technicians provide support and troubleshooting for end-users who need assistance with their computer hardware or software.

 - CompTIA Network+ Certification

 Your help desk technician training, certifications, and experience qualify you for a variety of job roles:

 - IT System Administrator jobs

 Help Desk Technician Job Outlook

-Employment of help desk technicians and computer support specialists is expected to increase by 9% from 2020 to 2030, just about inline with the 8% average for all occupations.
-Demand for help desk technicians will rise as organizations continue to implement the latest and greatest computer systems to reduce long-term costs and foster a competitive advantage.
-However, job growth for help desk technicians will be tempered as cloud computing continues to increase the productivity of technical support solutions, thus requiring less man-hours and personnel to accomplish the same tasks.
+Employment of help desk technicians will increase by 5% from 2022 to 2032, faster than the 3% average for all occupations.
+Demand for help desk technicians will rise as organizations implement the latest computer systems to reduce long-term costs and foster a competitive advantage.
+However, job growth for help desk technicians will be tempered as cloud computing continues to increase the productivity of technical support solutions, thus requiring fewer hours and personnel to accomplish the same tasks.

-To improve your job prospects as a help desk technician, bolster your skill set with topics like cloud engineering and cyber security, two of the decade's hottest IT disciplines.
-As for specific industries to focus on, health care has an accelerated need for IT support and help desk specialists.
+To improve your job prospects as a help desk technician, bolster your skill set with topics like cloud engineering and cybersecurity, two of the most sought-after IT disciplines.
+As for specific industries to focus on, healthcare practices have a growing need for help desk professionals.

 - Network Administrator